Mantak Chia: Reception

-James Miller thinks that Chia's teachings of qi and cosmology is similar to the Taoist instructor Hua-ching Ni, but Chia's books lack discussion of philosophy, ethics or everyday practical advice.
-The system Chia presents is a narrowly focused system of qigong rooted firmly in neidan.
+James Miller has argued that Chia's teachings of qi and cosmology is similar to the Taoist instructor Hua-ching Ni, whereas Chia's books lack any traditional discussion of philosophy, ethics or practical advice.
+Miller argues the system Chia presents is a narrowly focused system of qigong rooted firmly in neidan.

-Machacek and Wilcox think that Chia's study of Taoist sexuality has the trend in Taoist writings intended for a Western audience, a combination of theoretical knowledge and personal experience, which leads to a proliferation of subjective and modern "love manuals" and expositions on the Taoist way of love.
+Academics Machacek and Wilcox comparatively argued Chia's presenting of Taoist sexuality was written in a style intended for a Western audience which prefers a combination of theoretical knowledge and personal experience leading to a proliferation of "love manuals" on "the Taoist way of love".

-Peter B. Clarke thinks that Chia's Healing Tao is one of the few Thai new religious movements to have achieved an international following.
+Peter B. Clarke has argued that Chia's "Healing Tao" is one of the few Thai new religious movements to have achieved an international following.